antoniopl6/TecnonewsTFG/README.md

-# Build An Alexa Fact Skill
+# Build An Alexa Entities Skill
 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/header._TTH_.png" />

-This Alexa sample skill is a template for a basic fact skill.
+This Alexa sample skill is a template for Alexa Entities.
+The skill uses Alexa Entities, persistent data, and APL to implement a version of the popular game Higher or Lower using celebrity birthdates.

 ## Skill Architecture
 Each skill consists of two basic parts, a front end and a back end.